elreplicante/FirstRailsApp/TUTORIAL.md

 ####CRUD
 Create, Read, Update, Delete (from database, API, filesystem)

-Single responsibility principle: an object should have only one single responsibility.
+Single responsibility principle: an object should has only one single responsibility.

 ####The first model: